srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

-# 01 - Create a virtual machine in the portal
+# Lab 01 - Create a virtual machine in the portal

 In this walkthrough, we will create a virtual machine in the Azure portal, connect to the virtual machine, install the web server role and test.

-**Note**: Take time during this walk-through to click and read the Informational icons.
+>**Note**: Take time during this walk-through to click and read the Informational icons.

 ## Objectives